vazra/firestore-sqlite-sync/packages/electron-react/README.md

 > Electron - React App in TypeScript with selective data sync from Firebase firestore to local SQLite DB.

-* bootstraped with [`electron-webpack-typescript-react boilerplate`](https://github.com/vazra/electron-webpack-typescript-react) which is based in `electron-webpack`.
+- bootstrapped with [`electron-webpack-typescript-react boilerplate`](https://github.com/vazra/electron-webpack-typescript-react) which is based in `electron-webpack`.
-* Uses SQLite as local databse
+- Uses SQLite as local database
-* Uses Firestore as remote database
+- Uses Firestore as remote database
-* Sync selected data from Firestore to Local SQLite databse, for efficient offline support and permomance improvement
+- Sync selected data from Firestore to Local SQLite database, for efficient offline support and permomance improvement

 ## Getting Started